clicketyclackety/ghfe/README.md

 - Get a simple UI up and running in under 60 seconds.
 - Avoid maintaining a second, custom UI every time you tweak your script.
-- Let non-GH users run your logic without ever seeing the mess
+- Let non-GH users run your logic without ever seeing the mess.
 - **Gh-For-Everyone** is your minimal-effort, maximum-impact solution.

 ## :wrench: Features
-- Auto-parses inputs
+- Auto-parses inputs.
-- Supports multiple data types
+- Supports multiple data types.
-- Live updates when you change stuff
+- Live updates when you change stuff.
-- Custom labels and descriptions
+- Custom labels and descriptions.
-- UI stays synced with your Grasshopper logic
+- UI stays synced with your Grasshopper logic.
-- Probably more by the time you read this ~~(or probably not as this has been developed in 26 hours)~~
+- Probably more by the time you read this ~~(or probably not as this has been developed in 26 hours).~~

 ## :rocket: Getting Started
 1. Open the Package Manager, search for "ghfe" and install it.